ASUCICREPO/BedrockResponseStreaming/README.md

    ```

    In `constants.js`:
-   - Set `WEBSOCKET_API` to the WebSocket URL obtained from the backend deployment
+   - Set `WEBSOCKET_API` to the WebSocket URL obtained from the backend deployment NOTE: you also have to add /dev/ to the end for it to work
    - Configure the optional features:
      ```javascript
      // Disable optional features